GoumJer/Huawei_Sun2000/README.md

   > sudo chmod 755 HuaweiSolar\_API.env

 - Make the file last_token writable
-  > sudo chmod 644 HuaweiSolar\last.token
+  > sudo chmod 644 last.token

 - Modify the file get_token.sh to be able to retreive a fresh token when required Against all practices this script has a hardcoded password, I have not been able to use this from a variable.
 Any good suggestion is welcome.